TangatBaktybergen/Gameboy/README.md

 ----

-# Title of the project
+# Electronic game console

-by: *Names of the authors*
+by: *Tangat Baktybergen and Towfiqur Rahman Khan*

 **Faculty of Technology and Bionics**

 ***Rhine-Waal University of Applied Sciences***

-Date: XX January 2022
+Date: 20 October 2022

 ----